 With the steady growth and rising popularity of the Islamic finance industry over the past decade, many consumers still hold on to tightly held misconceptions.
-Whether due to an unclear understanding of the financing industry in general or because of misinformation spread by others surrounding non-traditional finance methods, potential home buyers many times bypass potential savings and would do well to understand what is and isn’t true.
-Here, we cover four common misbeliefs and provide a clearer picture of the benefits an Islamic finance provider can offer to those refinancing a home or in the market to purchase one.
+Whether it’s because of an unclear understanding of the financing industry in general or because of misinformation spread by others surrounding non-traditional finance methods, potential home buyers often bypass potential savings.
+Home buyers can benefit from being accurately informed about Islamic finance so here are four misconceptions to help home buyers identify whether Islamic financing is the best option when purchasing a home.

 Misconception #1: Islamic Finance is for Muslims only.